 Let’s take a quick journey through Klose’s early days.

 The great German Striker was born on the 9th of June 1978.
-He made his professional debut at the age of 20 at Hamburg in the 1998/99 season.
+He made his professional debut at the age of 20 in Hamburg in the 1998/99 season.

 It took him 8 years before he won his first major trophy as a professional while playing for Werder Bremen.
 The Dfb-Pokal trophy of 2006 opened the way for the inflow of more trophies.